 Keep the avocado separate for now—I always add it last to prevent browning and maintain its creamy texture in every bite.

-Step 3: Build the Dressing with Balanced Flavors
+Step 3: Whisk the Oil-Free Dressing

 - whisked aquafaba from Step 1